sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 When PIP is configured on the MCLAG nodes, BGP VRF routes will be advertised with PIP as next-hop instead of VIP.
 This will allow Type-5 routes advertised by one MCLAG node to be accepted by the other MCLAG node.
 And there will be VxLAN tunnel created with the PIP VTEP addresses within the MCLAG cluster as shown in Figure 3 above.
 The routed traffic on MCLAG nodes will used the PIP VxLAN tunnel to reach the other MCLAG peer.
 The dotted -blue line shows the L3 routed traffic using VxLAN PIP tunnel in the diagram above.

-The source IP address in the VxLAN encapsulated for the routed traffic is required to be PIP instead of VIP.
+The source IP address in the VxLAN encapsulated packets for the routed traffic is required to be PIP instead of VIP.
 Otherwise, VxLAN packets arriving on the other MCLAG peer will not be terminated due to VxLAN source-address (VIP) being the local IP address - as the VIP belongs to both of the MCLAG nodes.

 ##### 1.2.1.1.2 Behavior of switched traffic within MCLAG

+Note that the devices forming MCLAG already have ICL for switching the east-west traffic, and VxLAN PIP tunnel provides redundant path that is not required.
+Therefore, Type-2 routes received from the MCLAG peer are required to be discarded in BGP.

+Following are some of the rationales behind it:

+**Using VIP as source-IP for L2VNI:**

+The source IP address in the VxLAN encapsulated packets originated in a given L2VNI is VIP, instead of PIP.
+Due to this, the VxLAN packets originated by MCLAG node and arriving on its MCLAG peer will not be terminated as VIP being common to both.
+This will result in packet drop.

+PIP is not used as source IP address in VxLAN encapsulated packets for L2VNI as this may result in traffic (tunnel termination) issues if PIP is configured, but there happens to be no routes advertised with PIP in the control plane due to persistent or transient situation.

+**Using PIP as source-IP for L2VNI:**

-If advertise-pip is configured for Type-2 routes on the MCLAG nodes, the MAC/MACIP of SHDs will be advertised with PIP.
+Let's consider the case what if PIP is used as source IP address in VxLAN originated frames for L2VNI.
+When VxLAN primary IP address is configured on the MCLAG nodes, the MAC/MACIP of SHDs are advertised with PIP.
 This will create two parallel paths between MCLAG peers-- one via VxLAN PIP tunnel, and another via ICL.
 The existence of two paths would potentially cause duplication of frames as described below:

-Assume, SHD-1 sends L2 unicast packet, destined to SHD2, to Leaf-1.
+In Figure 3, assume SHD-1 sends L2 unicast packet, destined to SHD2, to Leaf-1.
 In the transient scenario if the MAC address of SHD-2 is aged out on Leaf-2, but not yet cleaned up from Leaf-1, Leaf-1 will forward the packet over VxLAN PIP tunnel to Leaf-2.
 Since the MAC is not present on Leaf-2, Leaf-2 will flood the packet to its local ports including ICL towards Leaf-1.
 At this point, if MAC is removed from Leaf-1 as well, the flooded packets arriving over ICL will be flooded within Leaf-1.
 And the SHD-1 will received copy of the frame that it sent.

 On the other hand, ICL cannot be completely removed and replaced by PIP VxLAN tunnel since IMET routes cannot be advertised with PIP as mentioned in previous section.

 In purview of above, Type-2 routes arriving with PIP as next-hop are required to be discarded in BGP control plane.
 This requires specifying MCLAG peer's  PIP address while enabling advertise-pip for Type-2 routes in EVPN default VRF.
 Please refer to sec.
 2.2.6.4.

-In other words, behavior for VLAN switched traffic remains as is even in presence of PIP feature.
+In other words, behavior for VLAN switched traffic remains as is even in presence of Advertise-PIP feature.
 Figure 3 shows the dotted-red line representing VLAN switched (unicast and BUM) traffic taking ICL to reach the other MCLAG node.